LSPosed/MagiskOnWSALocal/README.md

      Read the [Github Docs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#configuring-the-default-github_token-permissions) to find out how to change this setting

+- Why should delete old workflow runs

+    Keeping old workflow runs can take up a lot of storage resources and is suspected to be abusive, which can lead to banning
 - Can I delete the unzipped folder?

     No.